UlyssesZh/UlyssesZh.github.io/_posts/2022-11-09-sum-coef-factorial.md

 &=\sum_{k=1}^n\left<\begin{matrix}n\\n-k\end{matrix}\right>z^k.
 \end{align*}$$

-Then we can derive that the result is true by mathematical induction. $\square$
+Then we can derive that the result is true by mathematical induction. {% qed %}

 **Lemma 5**.